 The point is, many fables and fairy tales contain logical absurdities that allow us to recognize them as fiction.
 When we allow for miracles, it impairs our ability to separate reality from fantasy.
 If it turns out that someone from the future has inserted the story of Jonah into the Bible as a joke, by what measure could we tell?

 The second reason Christians are able to accept this story is because it’s in the Bible.
 When we accept other parts of the Bible, the fishy tale of Jonah comes along for the ride.

-If we were to question the validity of the Jonah story now, then what else should we toss out?
+If we start questioning the validity of the Jonah, then where does it stop?
+What else should we toss out?
 Questioning Jonah is a slippery slope, because a man being swallowed by a whale is really no less ridiculous than a virgin giving birth to the son of an invisible god.

-The third reason Christians can accept this story is because some will write it off as allegory.
+More intellectual Christians will write this tall tale off as allegory.
 Allegory is sometimes used to salvage problematic Bible stories by turning them into parables or prophetic events, and insisting they still have substance and relevance.

 For example, David Steinberg says “It is possible that Jonah (meaning ‘dove’) represents Israel, the fish represents Babylon, the time in the fish the Babylonian exile and the expulsion of Jonah from the fish represents God’s return of Israel to its own land…”

-Sure.
-It’s also possible that Jonah represents George Lucas, the fish represents the original Star Wars trilogy, the time in the fish is the three decades before the prequels, and the expulsion is the poor reception the prequels received from fans and critics.
+Sure it does.
+It’s also possible that Jonah represents George Lucas, the fish represents the original Star Wars trilogy, the time in the fish represents the three decades before the prequels, and the expulsion is the poor reception the prequels received from fans and critics.

 Or better yet, perhaps Jonah represents the moon landing, where the fish represents Apollo 11, the time inside the fish is the three days it took to travel to the moon, and the expulsion is how the we used the moon’s gravity to propel the astronauts back home.